New Milford Police Department K9 Unit

 K-9 Officer Shaw paired with his partner “K-9 Mattis” a single purpose narcotics detection Labrador

-The K9 Unit’s capabilities include: building searches, evidence recovery, tracking for lost or missing persons, tracking and apprehension of suspects, including dangerous felons, as well as drug interdiction.
-The K9s are certified in narcotics detection and can offer that service both road side during motor vehicle stops and whileassisting with the execution of search warrants.
+The K9 Unit’s capabilities include: building searches, evidence recovery, tracking for lost or missing persons, tracking and apprehension of suspects, as well as drug interdiction.
+The K9s are certified in narcotics detection and can offer that service both road side during motor vehicle stops and while assisting with the execution of search warrants.

 In addition to backing up the NMPD patrol division the K9 unit can also respond to surrounding towns when called for assistance.
 The NMPD maintains a strong working relationship with surrounding law enforcement agencies.
 The NMPD K9 Unit conducts its in-service canine training with the K9 handlers of the Danbury, Brookfield, Bethel, and Ridgefield Police Departments.